carlosgivisiez/CodeChallenge/README.md

 ## Running
 ### Frontend

-1. Open you favorite command line tool in the directory **src/code-challenge** relative to the repository root
+1. Open your favorite command line tool in the directory **src/code-challenge** relative to the repository root
 2. Run `yarn start`

 ### Backend